public-data-space/ids-open-data-broker/README.md

 ### Using prebuild images (recommended)

-To use the broker valid DAPS certificates are necessary.
+To use the broker, valid DAPS certificates are necessary.
 The certificate needs to be placed in a keystore file.
-Further a truststore containing, the SSL certficate of the DAPS needs to be available.
+Further a truststore containing the SSL certficate of the DAPS needs to be available.

+Members of the IDSA can request demo certificates for the DAPS implementation of Fraunhofer AISEC at https://industrialdataspace.jiveon.com/docs/DOC-2002

 Place those files into a folder named `certs` located in the same folder, als the docker-compose.yml.
 Alternatively adjust the volume path in the docker-compose to point your keystore/truststore folder.

 To start the broker manually run: